sydtinki/Java/README.md

 # Java
-My Java code
-This are my Java files that I creted while lerning Java now other people can also learn from my code.
+This are my Java files that I created while learning Java, now other people can also learn from my code.